algolia/instantsearch/packages/instantsearch-specs/content/widgets/current-refinements.md

     description: the list of all refined items
   - name: .ais-CurrentRefinements-item
     description: the refined list item
+  - name: .ais-CurrentRefinements-button
+    description: the button of each refined list item
   - name: .ais-CurrentRefinements-label
     description: the refined list label
-  - name: .ais-CurrentRefinements-labelText
-    description: the label text of each label
   - name: .ais-CurrentRefinements-count
     description: the count of refined values for each item
   - name: .ais-CurrentRefinements-delete